 Because there have been times during the spring session, in fall camp and also during in-season practices this year where Thompson has flat-out dominated.

 And Remmers has done some dominating of his own this season, particularly against USC in the first half.
 That kind of performance is rarely seen out of a redshirt freshman o-lineman, one who walked on at OSU two years ago after failing to receive a single Pac-10 scholarship offer coming out of Jesuit High.

 The reason we're at this juncture with five games to go is because Thompson this week is coming off a year-long suspension by the NCAA after taking over-the-counter diet pills that contained a banned substance.

 And while we're talking about it, it's worth noting the intent of the rule by the NCAA is good, their intent is in the right place -- no one wants to see college football players turn to performance enhancing drugs.
 But the execution of the rule as it applied to Thompson was absurd.
 The NCAA lost sight of what they were trying to accomplish and compounded their mistake when they refused his appeals.
 The guy took an over the counter diet pill.
 He was trying to drop a few pounds.
 He wasn't trying to take a performance enhancing drug.
-BF.C wrote a commentary on the subject this summer, it is free for everyone to read
+BF.C wrote a commentary on the subject this summer, it is free for everyone to read here.

 And now that we're moving on, the final five regular season games for the Beavs have yet one more intriguing thing to keep a close eye on as the Beavs chase their postseason dreams, the right tackle position.

-on the official depth chart this week as the backup to starter Remmers, though Riley has left open the door that he may even start.
+THOMPSON IS LISTED on the official depth chart this week as the backup to starter Remmers, though Riley has left open the door that he may even start.